papatekken/nodejs_messy_play/README.md

 - Folder <lab> contains different sets of short code for practise features in node js
 - Top of each file contains instruction on how to run the code file

+#chatRoom
+- Chatroom Implementation for multiple users
+- not yet finish

+#Auth
+- Auth0 was applied for authentication
+- not yet start

 Allan Yip